 The school is part of the Hertfordshire County Council's coordinated In Year admissions scheme.
-Information about how to apply and the online application form can be found at www.hertfordshire.gov.uk/inyear.
+Information about how to apply and the online application form can be found at www.hertfordshire.gov.uk/inyear or by contacting the Customer Service Centre on 0300 123 4043.

-Places will first be allocated in accordance with rules 1-4 above and then as follows:
+Places will first be allocated in accordance with the rules above: